Mk 2 grenade: Design

 The Mk 2, like the Mk 1, was manufactured of cast iron with a grooved surface divided into 40 knobs in five rows of eight columns.

 This was intended to enhance fragmentation (in practice, it was found that the grooves did not enhance fragmentation as much as desired) and provide a better grip when handling and throwing the grenade.

 The grooves and knobs gave it the appearance of a pineapple, and are the origin of the nickname.
 It was also commonly referred to as a "frag" grenade, in contrast to other types of grenades such as the Mk 3 concussion grenade also developed during World War I.

-The version of the MK2 in use around 1969, weighed 595 grams, had 57 grams of flaked TNT, and can be thrown at least 30 m (98 feet).
+The version of the Mk 2 in use around 1969, weighed 595 grams, had 57 grams of flaked TNT, and can be thrown at least 30 m (98 feet).
 A 10 meter "effective causality" distance is listed, but this is likely a typo.

 It can be presumed that since it has similar weight and TNT amount to the F1 grenade, it might have very similar throwing and fragmentation distances.